Updated on

 • Error-prone: Managing 3 or more different automations on the same Airtable base, from different tools, could cause issues.

-Regardless of your favored method, we recommend trying out each option to figure out what works best for you.
-Best results are often found when mixing and matching solutions and workflows.
+Regardless of your favored method, we recommend trying each option to figure out what works best for you.
+The best results often come from mixing and matching solutions, and many teams build their app and automations in Softr while keeping their Airtable base in the background.

-Now, how about we take a look at some examples of practical automated workflows!
+Now, let's take a look at some practical automated workflows.

 1. Airtable email automation

-Emails are arguably one of the most time-consuming areas of our daily lives.
-As a matter of fact, a 2018 study found that US workers spend an average of 3.1 hours a day on work email, plus 2.5 hours per weekday on personal email.
+Emails are one of the most time-consuming parts of our daily work.
+In fact, a 2018 study found that US workers spend an average of 3.1 hours a day on work email, plus 2.5 hours per weekday on personal email.

 2. Content Calendar automation

-Creating content is a time-consuming activity that requires top-notch organizational skills to manage the various stakeholders involved in the process: SEO experts, writers, editors, translators, etc…
+Creating content is time-consuming and requires strong organizational skills to manage the various stakeholders involved: SEO experts, writers, editors, translators, and more.

-Successful Airtable automation would be to automatically trigger a notification at each stage of the process, so the relevant team member knows when it’s their turn to work on the document.
+A useful Airtable automation here is to trigger a notification at each stage of the process, so the relevant team member knows when it's their turn to work on a piece.

 3. CRM Records automation